fjzzhongyi/Mgraph/README.md

 # SubgraphDetection
+This is a toolbox containing several popular methods to detect anomalous subgraph.

-when user uses this tools, this directory path should first of all added to system path (the same to python path)
+When user uses this tools, this directory path should first of all added to system path (the same to python path)
 $PATH=...../SubgraphDetection:$PATH
 $PYTHONPATH=...../SubgraphDetection:$PYTHONPATH